symPACK Sparse Symmetric Direct Solver

 - https://jobs.lbl.gov/jobs/computational-mathematics-postdoctoral-scholar-1959 (lead PI: Roel Van Beeumen)

 Yang Liu received the Sergei A. Schelkunoff Transactions Prize Paper Award given by the IEEE Antennas and Propagation Society, for the following paper: Han Guo, Yang Liu, Jun Hu, and Eric Michielssen, "A Butterfly-Based Direct Integral-Equation Solver Using Hierarchical LU Factorization for Analyzing Scattering From Electrically Large Conducting Objects", IEEE Transactions on Antennas and Propagation 65, no. 9 (2017): pages 4742-4750, September 2017.
 See more details here: https://www.ieeeaps.org/awards/ieee-and-ap-s-awards/2018-ap-s-award-recipients

 Roel Van Beeumen won one of two best poster blitz prizes at the Householder Symposium XX on Numerical Linear Algebra at Virginia Tech, June 18-23, 2017.

-Congratulations to Mathias Jacquelin whose joint paper with Bert De Jong (CCMC), Eric Bylaska (PNNL), Jeff Hammond, and Michael Klemm (Intel), "Performance Evaluation of NWChem Ab-Initio Molecular Dynamics (AIMD) Simulations on the Intel Xeon Phi Processor" have been given the "Best Paper Award" at the IXPUG workshop, held in conjunction with the ISC 2017 conference.
+Congratulations to Mathias Jacquelin whose joint paper with Bert De Jong (CCMC), Eric Bylaska (PNNL), Jeff Hammond, and Michael Klemm (Intel),“Performance Evaluation of NWChem Ab-Initio Molecular Dynamics (AIMD) Simulations on the Intel Xeon Phi Processor” has been given the “Best Paper Award” at the IXPUG workshop held in conjunction with the ISC 2017 conference.

-Lin Lin has ben honored with a 2017 SIAM Activity Group on Computational Science and Engineering (SIAG/CSE) Early Career Prize.
+Lin Lin has been honored with a 2017 SIAM Activity Group on Computational Science and Engineering (SIAG/CSE) Early Career Prize.